 The Old Harbour – The City Centre’s Trendy Young Neighbour

 Leaving Austurvöllur, you head over to the neighbouring square and on towards the old harbour.
-The area used to house most of the Reykjavík fishing industry but the majority of companies have abandoned it in favour of the area around reykjavík’s new main harbour.
+The area used to house most of the Reykjavík fishing industry, but most companies have abandoned it in favour of the area around Reykjavík’s new main harbour.
 The old harbour has in the past few years been reimagined, with plenty of exciting new bars, restaurants, shops and exhibitions opening up.
-Visit the Maritime Museum, Volcano House, Aurora Museum or the Whales of Iceland exhibition before settling down to dinner at Matur og Drykkur, a restaurant specialising in reviving old Icelandic cooking methods!
+Visit the Maritime Museum, The Saga Museum, Aurora Museum or the Whales of Iceland exhibition before settling down to dinner at Matur og Drykkur, a restaurant specialising in reviving old Icelandic cooking methods!

 Harpa – A Jewel By the Sea